while-true-do/tldr/cheatsheets/yum.md

 # Cheat Sheet: yum (centOS, Redhat, Fedora)

-| Yum is the common package manager in centOS, Redhat and Fedora <23.
+YUM is the common package manager in CentOS and Redhat.

 ## Using dnf